 - Collaborate with your team on a first draft.
 Work with your team to outline an initial draft, and ask for input from other stakeholders involved in the strategy.
 That way, you can make sure everyone’s needs and perspectives are taken into account.

 - Finesse your message.
-In order to form a strategic narrative, you should assist the group collectively to make sense of the company’s current state and future possibilities.
+In order to form a executive narrative, you should assist the group collectively to make sense of the company’s current state and future possibilities.
 Identify the most appropriate delivery vehicle and situations for sharing the message, and complete a thorough audience analysis to understand their current mindsets and readiness for change.

 - Measure its success.
 Remember to continually measure and monitor progress after delivering your narrative to judge its effectiveness and refine your strategy for the future.